 I first heard of N26 back in 2016 when it was still known as Number 26.
 Peter Thiel, the co-founder of PayPal, had just invested a significant sum and the German regulators had just announced that they would soon grant N26 a banking license.

 I had no need for an additional EUR account, however, so I did not give N26 a try.
 That changed in 2018 when Revolut started enforcing its punitive velocity limits.
 I decided to open a new EUR account and between N26, Bunq and Monzo, N26 won.
 I downloaded the app and went through the registration process in less than 10 minutes (including a video call to verify my ID).
 My debit card arrived in the mail a week later and had to be activated by making a POS purchase with the Chip & Pin.

 Overall, I am very happy with N26 and can definitely recommend it.
-I do not recommend using a fintech as your primary bank account, however, so think of N26 more as a great spending account than as a place to park your hard earned money.
+I do not recommend using a fintech as your primary bank account, however, so better think of N26 as a great spending account instead of a place to park your hard earned money.

 How to open an account

 To open an account, you must reside in one of the supported countries.
 It does not matter if you are the citizen of a supported country if you do not reside there.
 You must also have access to a postal address in that country.

 If you meet both requirements, you can go ahead and download the N26 app on the App Store or Google Play.
 Have your passport ready and make sure you are in a brightly lit, quiet room as you may have to complete a video call.